‘Fake error’ about immutable values when using popFirst() on Array

 Why I cancelled Backblaze

 This is the feedback I sent to Backblaze shortly before I cancelled my account with them.
-For the additional context – the restore failure I alluded to was basically that: Over the course of more than a week and repeated attempts, they were unable to restore 99.7% of my data.
-They sent me 685 spammy … Read more
+For the additional context – the restore failure I alluded to was basically that: So, the departing ‘support’ ticket I filed with them (#167833): Maybe this’ll help your future would-be customers.
+The main reason is that when I tried… Read more

 Mac OS X 10.9 (Mavericks) built-in dictation